yuval-beiser/algo-trading/AllCode.md

 end;

 //reset crossind
 if marketposition = 0
 then
 begin
 crossind2 = False;
 end;

-//close on cross back
+//reset shortStop
 if marketposition = 0
 then
 begin
 shortStop = 9999999;
 end;

-//close on cross back
+//reset longstop
 if marketposition = 0
 then
 begin
 longstop = -9999999;
+end;

+//reset alertsGenerated
+if marketposition = 0
+then
+begin
+alertsGenerated = 0;
+end;

+//reset longbuyingPower3
+if marketposition = 0
+then
+begin
+longbuyingPower3 = 3;
+end;

+//reset shortbuyingPower3
+if marketposition = 0
+then
+begin
+shortbuyingPower3 = 3;
 end;